darriola1/darriola1/README.md

 - 👋 Hi, I’m @darriola1
 - 👀 I’m interested in learn programming in general
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning react.js and node.js

 <!---
 darriola1/darriola1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.